mattrips/scratchPad/Protocol Conformance.md

 ## 1.4 Most Specialized Implementation
 Among a type's unconditionally accessible implementations of a protocol requirement, the most specialized will serve as the protocol witness for the requirement.
+The relative specialization between two implementations, imp1 and imp2, is determined as follows:

+ - If m1 is declared in an extension of a protocol and m2 is declared on t (whether in the declaration and/or an extension), then m2 is more specialized.
+If m1 is declared in an extension of protocol p1 and m2 is declared in an extension of protocol p2, then (a) if p2 inherits from p1, m2 is more specialized, (b) if p1 inherits from p2, m1 is more specialized, and (c) otherwise, m1 and m2 present an ambiguity (if there is no other implementation that is more specialized than both m1 and m2, an error will be raised at compile time).
+If m1 and m2 are both declared on t (whether in the declaration and/or an extension) or are both declared in extensions of the same protocol, then (a) if the declaration of m1 is more constrained than the declaration of m2, m1 is more specialized, (b) if the declaration of m2 is more constrained than the declaration of m1, m2 is more specialized, and (c) otherwise, m1 and m2 present an ambiguity (if there is no other implementation that is more specialized than both m1 and m2, an error will be raised at compile time).
+[Given the way conditional declarations work or don’t work, I’m not sure these declared-on-same-type situations could arise in a meaningful way.
+Thoughts?]

 en multiple implementations of the same protocol requirement, the degree of specialization of an implementation is based on the declaration of the implementation, as follows, from most specialized to least specialized: [check this]
   1. conditionally declared in an extension of the type;